 “Okay, mom,” I said.
 I didn’t have the heart to tell her about the bad sex advice I had already received from some of my relatives.

 As parents, we must take control of these discussions and have them early and often.
-I’m no expert in delivering “The Talk,” but I have found success with the following 7 tips to help parents talk to their children about sex:
+I’m no expert in delivering “The Talk,” but here are a few tips to show you how to talk to your child about sex.

 You may not be ready to have the talk with your younger children, but you must be prepared.
 You can talk to other parents, read books/blogs, consult your clergy, or ask your child’s pediatrician for advice.
 To prepare myself, I had long conversations with my wife, did research online, prayed for wisdom, and purchased a set of books to help facilitate my discussion.
 Arming myself with knowledge made me feel much more confident.